Berlin-Vegan/berlin-vegan-guide/README.md

 # Berlin Vegan Guide
 A vegan guide to Berlin/Germany.
 This app runs on Android 4.x and up and comes in 2 flavors.
-There is a "playstore" version with proprietary Google Maps integration and a "foss" version with no propriertary dependencies.
+There is a "playstore" version with proprietary Google Maps integration and a "foss" version with no proprietary dependencies.

 [![Build Status](https://travis-ci.org/Berlin-Vegan/berlin-vegan-guide.svg?branch=development)](https://travis-ci.org/Berlin-Vegan/berlin-vegan-guide)
 #build & install